ilyafedotov-ops/TerraformManager/README.md

 - Guided Terraform generators and blueprint bundles for AWS, Azure, and Kubernetes workloads.
 - Policy scanning with autofix suggestions, HTML/CSV artifacts, drift summaries, and cost estimates powered by Infracost.
 - Knowledge base search (TF‑IDF RAG), Markdown sync, and optional LLM explanations/patches.
-- Authenticated API with SQL-backed storage for reports, configs, knowledge, and LLM settings.
+- Authenticated API with SQL-backed storage for projects, runs, reports, configs, knowledge, and LLM settings.
+- Project workspace UI for creating, editing, and deleting workspaces, browsing run artifacts, and linking reviews with saved reports.
 - Automation-friendly CLI for scans, baselines, docs generation, pre-commit scaffolding, auth, and knowledge reindexing.

 > On‑prem defaults to Kubernetes via the Terraform `kubernetes` provider.
 Bring your own providers (vSphere, Proxmox, etc.) by extending the generators or policies.